-Mary Lee Hahn has been teaching 4th or 5th graders for more than 20 years.
+Mary Lee Hahn has been teaching fourth or fifth graders for more than 20 years.
 She is the author of Reconsidering Read-Aloud (Stenhouse Publishers).
 Mary Lee and her colleague Franki Sibberson blog about their reading lives at A Year of Reading.

 Mary Lee Hahn finds some of her fifth-grade readers are stuck in ruts by early winter.
 Her solution involves some radical changes to her classroom library over winter break.

 Mary Lee Hahn is skeptical about how her fifth-grade students might use graphic organizers.
 But once she tries them alongside students, she begins to see their utility.

 Mary Lee Hahn tries to be super teacher while she confers — juggling goals, assessments, notices and notes . . . and then it all comes crashing down.
 She shares what she learns from trying to do too much at once and failing.

 Mary Lee Hahn finds a focus on play and "dabbling" renews student writers during a unit on narrative nonfiction.